Bringing Benefits to Farmers and Water Quality in Arkansas

-Coordinated by The Nature Conservancy in Arkansas in collaboration with Searcy County Farm Bureau, Cattleman’s Association and Chamber of Commerce as well as government agencies and the University of Arkansas, the Buffalo River Watershed Enhancement Project will implement a suite of conservation practices on fields and pastures to improve revenue and reduce streambank erosion and runoff to reduce costs.
+Coordinated by The Nature Conservancy in Arkansas in collaboration with Searcy County Farm Bureau, Cattleman’s Association and Chamber of Commerce as well as the Buffalo Conservation District and multiple partner agencies, the Buffalo River Watershed Enhancement Project will implement a suite of conservation practices on fields and pastures to improve revenue and reduce streambank erosion and runoff to reduce costs.
 The program will also provide informational workshops for farmers on conservation practices.
 Workshops will include on-site demonstrations and field days to share the financial benefits of conservation practices.

 In addition, the Searcy County Agriculture Cooperative, a locally led group of farmers, landowners and business leaders, will help oversee and coordinate the program to ensure success for Searcy County participating landowners and the Buffalo National River.

 The RCPP, a federal program, was created in the 2014 Farm Bill to focus on watershed-level resource concerns and to help members of the agricultural community adopt conservation practices that benefit farmers and promote environmentally positive outcomes.
 RCPPs bring together partners and additional funding to maximize on-the-ground impact.
 In this case, partnership organizations and agencies are providing an additional $2.6 million in other funding to support the project.